-In his first 15 years in charge of the CSU program, Appleton has led the Cougars to the 2002 National Championship, eight NCAA postseason appearances, three Division II College World Series Appearances, one Peach Belt Conference regular season championship and two PBC Tournament championships.
+In his first 17 years in charge of the CSU program, Appleton has led the Cougars to the 2002 National Championship, nine NCAA postseason appearances, three Division II College World Series Appearances, one Peach Belt Conference regular season championship and two PBC Tournament championships.

 In 1995, just the second year after the program was restarted, Appleton's Mountain Lions made their first of three straight appearances in the Georgia Junior College State Tournament.
 In fact, the team made it to the finals before falling to perennial national power Middle Georgia College.

 Appleton has had some milestone victories over the past couple of seasons as he captured his 500th career victory in a Cougar uniform on March 11, 2011 against Ohio Dominican.
 In the season prior, he captured his 600th career victory against Lynn University on February 28, 2010.